Wine & Viticulture Journal

 In this issue...

-In the vineyard, our regular scribe Tony Hoare presents the first part of a two-part article into managing vineyards in heatwaves, while New Zealand researchers explore whether temperature increases influence anthocyanin, phenolic compounds and amino acids in Pinot Noir.
+In the vineyard, Tony Hoare presents the final part of a two-part article into managing vineyards in heatwaves, while Italian researchers investigate whether the choice of grapevine training system is affected by climate change.

 Subscribe Online